-Smart switches are designed to make your entire smart home experience easier.
+Smart switch are designed to make your entire smart home experience easier.
 They often integrate voice control, scheduling, and a variety of control features into your lighting.
 Depending on the model or how they are hooked up, they can even help you transform regular lighting into smart home lights.
-That all sounds great, but a common question is whether you need to run out and buy an extra hub for smart switches to work?
+That all sounds great, but a common question is whether you need to run out and buy an extra hub for most smart switches to work?

 Depending on the brand of smart switch that you purchase, you may or may not require a hub – many Wi-Fi enabled switches don’t need a hub, but other types do require a smart hub.
 It all depends on which manufacturer made your smart switch, and what protocol they use.

-Like most smart devices, there are a few basic ways a smart switch can connect into the rest of your smart systems.
+Like most smart devices, there are a few basic ways a smart switch can connect into the rest of your smart plugs systems.

 Most of these devices rely on radio signals to communicate.
 This can be ZigBee, Z-wave, or Wi-Fi communications.
 This comes with a few trade-offs that we’ll get into later.